 08 Nov A side salad for FREE and other strategies for food establishments

-There is an elegant way to encourage people to eat more leafy greens and/or February (haha) – not sure who it is ‘inside of me’, , , but they make some very funny ((mistakes)).
+There is an elegant way to encourage people to eat more leafy greens being employed in some progressive eating environments.

 I knew it was going to be a tough find.
-There was a Vietnamese eatery with a salad, however, I didn’t feel like meat, as I had been eating ‘all sorts of strange things’ during my morning.
+There was a Vietnamese eatery with a salad, however, I didn’t feel like meat.

 In any case, there was a cafe open until 4 PM.
 That wasn’t going to help me since I needed to do my webs work.